yaseenaskar-git/DontJustTrain/README.md

 A responsive web application connecting betwen me (a personal trainer) and my clients, mainly for assigning workouts and tracking progress.

-Chosen defaults for the MVP:
-- Backend: Node.js + Express (easy to extend) with option to migrate to Postgres or Firebase later
+### Technologies Used:

+1- JavaScript:  Main programming language used for both backend (server logic) and frontend (website functionality).

+2- Node.js: Runtime environment, allowing JS to run outside of the browser

+3- Next.js: Building the frontend of the website

+4- npm (Node Package Manager): Manages project dependencies (external libraries and frameworks)

+5- JSON (JavaScript Object Notation): Used in package.json to define scripts, dependencies, and project configuration

+6- Socket.IO: Library for real-time communication between users and the backend (e.g., live chat feature)

+7- Multer: Middleware for handling file uploads (e.g., images, documents) through the backend

-- Auth & invites: draft flow using email invites (SendGrid recommended)
+8- Auth & invites: draft flow using email invites (SendGrid recommended)

-- Video hosting: YouTube/Vimeo embeds for quick start; optional cloud storage for uploads
+9- Video hosting: YouTube/Vimeo embeds for quick start; optional cloud storage for uploads
-- Mobile: Expo (React Native) for cross-platform mobile app

-Quick start (Windows PowerShell):
+### Quick start (Windows PowerShell):

 1. Install project dependencies at the repo root (uses npm workspaces):